Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 Amerisave.

-Whatever we have left that we haven't applied to our personal bills, whatever is left, the crumbs off the table that we applied to our Personal bills, we better start saving more of that.
+Their idea is that after we pay all the taxes that are levied now and will be levied in the future, should there be a Democrat president, whatever we have left that we haven't applied to our personal bills, whatever is left, the crumbs off the table that we applied to our personal bills, we better start saving more of that because all the government programs that we've kicked the tax money into aren't going to be sufficient when we're retired.

 So please start saving more.

-Now, if that isn't an admission, that the government programs are failing, I don't know what is.
+Now, if that isn't an admission that the government programs are failing, I don't know what is.

-Now they want us to save more of the money they've that is left over after they've taken.
+Now they want us to save more of the money that is left over after they've taken.

-So that 401k, and and you know what?
+So the 401ks, and you know what?

 I actually agree with this.